mjl-/mox/README.md

 ## Roadmap

-- Rewrite account and admin javascript to typescript
+- IMAP THREAD extension
 - Prepare data storage for JMAP
-- IMAP THREAD extension
 - DANE and DNSSEC
 - Sending DMARC and TLS reports (currently only receiving)
-- Accepting/processing/monitoring DMARC reports for external domains
 - Calendaring
+- Add special IMAP mailbox ("Queue?") that contains queued but not-yet-delivered messages
 - OAUTH2 support, for single sign on
-- Add special IMAP mailbox ("Queue?") that contains queued but not-yet-delivered messages
 - Sieve for filtering (for now see Rulesets in the account config)
 - Privilege separation, isolating parts of the application to more restricted sandbox (e.g. new unauthenticated connections)